syler11/ms1-gym/README.md

 The website accessibility was checked with [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/).

-As a result I had to changed the font and background colors to achieve higher contrast to eliminate contast errors.
+As a result, I had to change the font and background colors to achieve higher contrast to eliminate contrast errors.
 The original orange color (#357464) was changed to (#c85410), grey color (#7d7d7d) was changed to (#757575) and
 the font color (#fafafa) was changed to (#fff) for better contrast ratio.
 ![result](/assets/images/validation/Wave-report.png)

 Conclusion: In the future the colors will be checked before the coding would even start.

-**Chrome Lighthouse Test**
+### **Chrome Lighthouse Test**

-1. Opened up my deplpyed webpage in a new incognito tab in Google Chrome.
+1. Opened up my deployed webpage in a new incognito tab in Google Chrome.
 2. I used CTRL+SHIFT+I key command to prompt the Developer Tool.
 3. I navigated to the Lighthouse menu option (usually the option is not visible but clicking on the  >> sign will reveal it)
 4. I select all 5 categories and selected desktop option and repeated steps for all 5 pages